Mobutu001/Ecommerce-PowerBI-Analysis/README.md

 - Average Order Value remained stable between approximately £150–£170 throughout the year.
 - Order volume dropped from approximately 10.8K orders in August to approximately 4.3K orders in September.
-- The decline was caused primarily by fewer purchases rather than reduced customer spending.
+- **The decline was driven primarily by a fall in the number of orders placed, not by lower spending per order.** Because average order value held steady, the spending explanation can be ruled out — the question shifts from "why did people spend less?" to "why were fewer orders placed?"
+- The cause of the volume drop itself is not provable from this dataset alone.
+Plausible explanations include reduced marketing or customer acquisition during the period, platform or seller activity, or a data-completeness effect at the end of the dataset's time range — these are hypotheses for further investigation rather than confirmed findings.

 ### Customer Analysis

 - São Paulo generated approximately £6M in revenue.
 - São Paulo contributed approximately 37.5% of total company revenue.
-- Revenue concentration was heavily skewed towards a relatively small group of customers.
+- Revenue is concentrated in a relatively small number of states and high-value orders, representing a dependency worth monitoring.

 ### Logistics & Delivery

 - Average delivery time was 12.5 days.
 - Only 7.87% of orders were delivered late.
-- Customers giving 5-star reviews received orders in approximately 10.6 days.
+- Customers giving 5-star reviews received orders in approximately 10.6 days on average.
 - Customers giving 1-star reviews waited more than 21 days on average.
-- The delivery satisfaction gap was approximately 10.63 days.
+- The delivery satisfaction gap was approximately 10.63 days, indicating a strong association between delivery speed and review score.

 ### Shopping Behaviour